syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 **IsIndexed**

-By default, [`CategoryAxis`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.CategoryAxis.html) plots the values based on the index of the data points.
-However, the CategoryAxis can be made to plot the data points based on its data, instead of index value by disabling the [`IsIndexed`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.CategoryAxis~IsIndexed.html) property of CategoryAxis, and it is shown in the following code example.
+By default, [`CategoryAxis`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.CategoryAxis.html) plots values based on the index of the data points.
+However, the CategoryAxis can be made to plot the data points based on its data by disabling the [`IsIndexed`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.CategoryAxis~IsIndexed.html) property of CategoryAxis, and it is shown in the following code example.

 {% tabs %}